Code-Institute-Submissions/paulday966-milestone1/README.md

 1. Log into my GitHub account
 2. Click on the link for my milestone1 project
 3. On the row of icons near the top of the screen underneath the repository name click on the <> Code option (the first option)
-4. Just underneath this row of options, click on the green button labbelled Code with two downward facing arrows
+4. Just underneath this row of options, click on the green button labelled Code with two downward facing arrows
 5. Three options will appear in the dropdown.

 #### Option 1 Clone with HTTPS